 As previously reported on July 14, 2011, the Company reached an agreement in principle to settle the previously disclosed lawsuit, California ex rel.
 Hunter Laboratories, LLC et al. v.
 Quest Diagnostics Incorporated, et al., to avoid the uncertainty and costs associated with prolonged litigation.
 The original lawsuit was brought against the Company and several other major laboratories operating in California and alleged that the defendants improperly billed the state Medicaid program and, therefore, violated the California False Claims Act.
-The original complaint was dismissed on the basis of (i) misjoinder and (ii) lack of particularity in the claims and a separate amended complaint was filed against the Company on December 14, 2009.
 The complaint against the Company sought a refund of alleged overpayments made to the Company from November 7, 1995 through November 2009, plus simple interest of 7% per year, calculated as of the filing date to total \$97.5.
 In addition, the suit sought continuing damages past November 2009 plus treble damages, civil penalties of \$0.01 per each alleged false claim, recovery of costs, attorney's fees, and legal expenses, and pre- and post-judgment interest.
-The Company filed an answer to the new Complaint on February 5, 2010.
-Pursuant to the settlement in principle, the Company will pay \$49.5 to resolve all claims brought against the Company in the lawsuit without any admission of liability.
-As a result of the settlement in principle, the Company recorded litigation settlement expense of \$34.5 (net of a previously recorded reserve of \$15.0) in the second quarter of 2011.
-The settlement is subject to the negotiation and execution of a Settlement Agreement and Release.
+Pursuant to the executed settlement agreement, the Company paid \$49.5 in the third quarter of 2011 to resolve all claims brought against the Company in the lawsuit without any admission of liability.
+In connection with the settlement, the Company recorded litigation settlement expense of \$34.5 (net of a previously recorded reserve of \$15.0) in the second quarter of 2011.
+The Company also agreed to certain reporting obligations regarding its pricing for a limited time period and, at the option of the Company in lieu of such reporting obligations, to provide Medi-Cal with a discount from November 1, 2011 through October 31, 2012.
+The Medi-Cal discount is not expected to have a material impact on the Company's consolidated revenues or results of operations.